Are Herbs Still the Peoples’ Medicine? A Literature Review

 Historically the beneficial plants have always been thought of as the peoples’ medicine.
 They were often safer than chemical medicines, cheaper and more accessible to common folk.
 However, in recently reviewing surveys of herbal medicine use in the United States, a different picture emerges.
 Survey results are consistent in suggesting that people who take herbal medicines tend to be: female, white, college educated, high socioeconomic status, middle-aged and residing in the Western states.
-Why the correlation with race, gender, socioeconomic status and age?
-Read more for the full literature review, as well as some miscellaneous commentary about the methodology and conclusions reached by these studies.

 Use and Perceptions of Herbal Medicine in the United States

 Relatively little is known about the patterns of use of herbal medicines by the American public and the attitudes and perceptions surrounding its use.
 Surveys attempting to probe into alternative medicine use in the United States began in 1993.
 As a result of the increase in interest and use of herbal medicines, beginning in 2004, the amount of surveys administered escalated significantly.
 The academic literature shows that CAM is used among women as opposed to men, and among those who have higher incomes, are college educated, live in the Western United States, and are unlikely to disclose CAM use to medical professionals.

 Most of the surveys designed to study patterns of use of herbal medicines in the United States do not specify herbal medicine from other holistic modalities.
 Therefore, many of the surveys studied patterns of use of “complementary and alternative medicine” (CAM).